 1999 – As an innovation company, 3T RPD aptly started life in an “incubator unit” on the Greenham Business Park, part of the former Greenham Common Airbase which had closed as a military base in 1993.
 We started with one selective laser sintering machine.
 The company name was derived from three T’s (Training, Technology & Techniques) and RPD to describe Rapid Product Development.

 2001 – 3T RPD celebrates the tripling of its capacity with the installation of a 2nd EOS P360 and a DTM Sinterstation.

 2002 – We print the panels of a SMART car which is used as a proof of concept for the possibilities of additive manufacturing in the automotive industry.

 2003 – The company opens its in-house spray shop which is the forerunner of our extensive metals and plastic finishing capabilities today.

 2004 – 3T installs its first EOS P700, then the world’s largest dual laser sintering machine.

 2006 – 3T moves their polymer production and offices into part of a new purpose built facility.

-2007 – We fully occupy our new facility when we launch our new metals production capability (the building later grew by a further 35% in 2013).
+2007 – We fully occupy our new facility when we launch our new metal 3D printing capability (the building later grew by a further 35% in 2013).

 2007 – We receive ISO 9001:2000 Certification.